Stack-based memory allocation: System interface

 Many Unix-like systems as well as Microsoft Windows implement a function called alloca for dynamically allocating stack memory in a way similar to the heap-based malloc.
 A compiler typically translates it to inlined instructions manipulating the stack pointer, similar to how variable-length arrays are handled.
 Although there is no need to explicitly free the memory, there is a risk of undefined behavior due to stack overflow.
 The function was present on Unix systems as early as 32/V (1978), but is not part of Standard C or any POSIX standard.

-A safer version of alloca called _malloca, which reports errors, exists on Microsoft Windows.
+A safer version of alloca called _malloca, which allocates on the heap if the allocation size is too large, and reports stack overflow errors, exists on Microsoft Windows.
 It requires the use of _freea. gnulib provides an equivalent interface, albeit instead of throwing an SEH exception on overflow, it delegates to malloc when an overlarge size is detected.
 A similar feature can be emulated using manual accounting and size-checking, such as in the uses of alloca_account in glibc.

 Some processor families, such as the x86, have special instructions for manipulating the stack of the currently executing thread.
-Other processor families, including PowerPC and MIPS, do not have explicit stack support, but instead rely on convention and delegate stack management to the operating system's application binary interface (ABI).
+Other processor families, including RISC-V, PowerPC and MIPS, do not have explicit stack support, but instead rely on convention and delegate stack management to the operating system's application binary interface (ABI).

 Auto VLAs

 In addition, since the C version C99 (optional since C11), it is possible to create an array on the stack within a function, automatically, known as an auto VLA (variable-length array).
+It is not supported in C++, however.